dwmkerr/terraform-aws-openshift/README.md

  - https://www.udemy.com/openshift-enterprise-installation-and-configuration - The basic structure of the network is based on this course.
  - https://blog.openshift.com/openshift-container-platform-reference-architecture-implementation-guides/ - Detailed guide on high available solutions, including production grade AWS setup.
+ - https://access.redhat.com/sites/default/files/attachments/ocp-on-gce-3.pdf - Some useful info on using the bastion for installation.

 ## TODO

 - [ ] Consider whether it is needed to script elastic IPs for the instances and DNS.
-- [ ] Test whether the previously registered domain name is actually forwarding to the public DNS.
+- [ ] Consider documenting public DNS setup.
+- [ ] Consider moving the nodes into a private subnet.